jamesrknox/samples/testing/README.md

 # Testing

-How to test TIBCO StreamBase&reg; 10.4.0 projects.
+How to test TIBCO&reg; Streaming 10.4.0 projects.

 Samples :